5 Easy Ways to Decorate a Cloche for Fall

 Use a Cloche to Feature a Collection

-Use Vintage Books to Style a Cloche
+Use Vintage Books to Decorate a Cloche for Fall

 You all know I love using vintage books in my decor.
 I have a big shelf full of books that I’ve collected for the sole purpose of decorating!